nuprl/gradual-typing-performance/paper/README.md

 paper
 =====

-Submission for POPL 2015.
+Draft for POPL 2015.

 To compile the paper, run `make`.
 This will take approximately 30 minutes the first time, or after running `make clean`, because it processes our experimental data to create figures.